AlfinAkash/Human-Detection/README.md

 ---

-This version is polished and adheres to the professional standards for GitHub repositories.
-Let me know if you'd like to add or modify anything further!
+This version is formatted correctly for GitHub, with headings, bold text for emphasis, and proper code block styling.
+Let me know if further adjustments are needed!